BLUSTERY AND MUCH COLDER TODAY

 Your First Alert Weather Forecast:

-For the most part, the roads look okay this morning.
-Last night’s rain ended early enough for the roads to dry out before our temperatures crashed.
-That said, we can’t rule out a few icy spots on lesser traveled roads, parking lots and sidewalks this morning.
-Your severe weather outlook is VERY LOW.

 It would be wise to dress warmly on this last day of November...
 Sharply colder air has arrived to northeast Wisconsin.
 Blustery west winds gusting as high as 40 mph, will keep our temperatures steady in the 20s.
-However, it’s going to be a wind-chilly day.
-Our “feel-like temperatures” will be close to 10 degrees above zero.
+However, it’s also a wind-chilly day.
+Our “feel-like temperatures” will stay close to 10 degrees above zero.

-Skies will be mostly cloudy today.
-It wouldn’t be surprising to see a few flurries at times.
+Skies will be mostly cloudy this afternoon.
+It wouldn’t be surprising to see some flakes at times.
 Our cloud cover will thin out into this evening as our most recent weathermaker moves away.
 As skies clear out, temperatures will tumble into the teens, with single digit wind chills.

 The wind will finally settle down early tomorrow, followed by a modest warming trend.
 Highs will be back in the mid 40s on Friday, with a light rain-snow mix at night.
 The weekend looks colder and blustery, but skies will be mostly sunny.